colejd/colejd.github.io/_pages/apps/relativity/index.md

 layout: product-page
 permalink: /apps/relativity/
 cover-image: preview.png
+excerpt: Relativity Calendar is an app for your iPhone and Apple Watch that tells you what day it is, relative to the wrong month.
 ---

 {% assign _images = "images/screenshot-1.png, images/screenshot-2.png, images/screenshot-3.png, images/screenshot-4.png, images/screenshot-5.png" | split: ", " %}